santhos27/portfolio/README.md

-      Instance in public instance are used as web servers Instance in private instance are used as database and logical servers so that no one can have access the private instance publicaly only with the help of public instance through the nat gateway we can access those private subnets
+      Instance in public instance are used as web servers Instance in private instance are used as database and logical servers so that no one can have access the private instance directly. only with the help of public instance through the nat gateway we can access those private subnets